10 Best Technical Analysis Books [Updated 2021]

 - An essential reading companion for anyone interested in learning the art and science of technical analysis with candlestick charts.

 #8 – Technical Analysis for Dummies

 by Barbara Rockefeller

 An easy-to-understand yet highly informative guide to technical analysis for an average investor or trader.
-The author succinctly explains basics of technical analysis and focuses on how to utilize its concepts for smart trading decisions and profit maximization.
-This work sheds light on how to understand current market conditions and use real data to decide which securities should one hold and which ones to sell, identifying crowd behaviour and patterns, using chart indicators and carrying out dynamic analysis among other things.
-The readers are also introduced to a novel method of developing a personalized analytical approach which fits in with their individual psychological profile.
+The author succinctly explains the basics of technical analysis and focuses on how to utilize its concepts for smart trading decisions and profit maximization.
+This work sheds light on how to understand current market conditions and use real data to decide which securities should one hold and which ones to sell, identifying crowd behavior and patterns, using chart indicators, and carrying out dynamic analysis, among other things.
+The readers are also introduced to a novel method of developing a personalized analytical approach that fits in with their individual psychological profile.
 One of the best introductory works on technical analysis in terms of simplicity of language and lucid presentation of concepts.